Search Illinois Divorce Records for Free (Obtain Licenses)

 Citizens needing to acquire archived divorce records for genealogy purposes may contact other state agencies such as the Illinois State Archives; these will be detailed below.

-Searching for divorce records in Illinois at the state level provides the widest search scope since it encompasses all the counties.
 Divorce proceedings occur at the county level, so this type of query is helpful if the county of record is yet to be determined.
 Finding dissolution documents from local jurisdictions, such as counties and sometimes cities, presents several benefits to requestors.

 In Illinois, citizens can obtain copies of certified and non-certified divorce records only from the Circuit Court Clerk, not the state’s Vital Records Office.4 Furthermore, county public agencies often provide online search tools to find and view dissolution records conveniently and for free.